redtexts/texts/gorter_1918_world_revolution.md

 conditions.
 She will hold Belgium in her power; she will seize a still larger part of the coal-mining district of France; she will retain possession of Lithuania, Esthonia, Livonia, Courland, and Poland, and perhaps Finland.
-She will make Serbia, Albania, Montenegro and Rumania, and perhaps Greece, into dependencies of Austria.
+She will make Serbia, Albania, Montenegro and Romania, and perhaps Greece, into dependencies of Austria.
 She will give Turkey territory up to the Persian Gulf.
 She will split Russia up into parts, making them German dependencies.
 She will rule the Balkans and Turkey;